neok/oioi-documentation/docs/request.rst

 .. note:: The staging server for testing is located at https://dev-api.plugsurfing.com/api/v3/request

+.. important:: All the concepts explained here apply also to any server instance that you may create.
+               If you expect any party to send requests to you using OIOI, make sure your servers accept calls as described here.

 A message request is made of 2 parts: HTTP header and HTTP body.
 The HTTP header must contain the following headers::